 Watercolor has a rich tradition dating back centuries, and is still enjoyed by today's artists for its unique color effects and wide range of techniques.
 In this intensive online watercolor course, you'll explore traditional techniques including various washes, glazes, scumbles, resists, and more, getting feedback from a professional artist to help you hone your skills and perfect each project.
 The class involves creating a series of complete watercolor paintings.

-Choosing the right materials is essential to creating watercolor art, and in this lesson you are introduced to the paints, brushes, papers, and other tools necessary.
+Choosing the right materials is essential to creating watercolor art.
+In this first lecture you are introduced to the paints, brushes, papers, and other tools necessary.
 And you'll use them right away as you will also explore color's qualities and basic color mixing, and create a color grid.
 You'll gain an introduction to water to paint ratio and basic mark-making.

 Watercolor's wide range of techniques make this medium so versatile, and you'll explore many of them in this lesson, starting with mastering your brush strokes, correcting mistakes, and tips for underpainting.
-You'll learn to apply flat and graded washes, create interesting dry brush effects, work with wet-in-wet paintings, and use materials like tissue, plastic, and wax for infinite looks and styles.
+This week you'll learn to apply flat and graded washes, create interesting dry brush effects, work with wet-in-wet paintings, and use materials like tissue, plastic, and wax for infinite looks and styles.

 The medium of watercolor is centuries old, and there is much to be learned from prominent traditional artists.
 While exploring many of these important figures, you'll learn to dissect their systems and apply historical influence to your work.
 Subject matter is explored, including why we learn representational painting and how to engage the audience with your subjects.
 Development of a series is also covered, and you'll apply what you've learned in the exercise, creating your own series of works.